SkepticalPotato2k/SkepticalPotato2k/README.md

-# Hello, Its The OG Legendary Potato Of Your Dreams! 👋
+# Hello, Its Me!
+The Legendary Potato Of Your Dreams! 👋

 🔭 Im Currently  Working On "Adventure-Colussus".